 WooCommerce Multilingual will create these pages with the available translated page titles.
 You can always change the page titles in different languages later.

 On this page, you will also see warnings about missing translation for taxonomy terms.
-If you are using taxonomy for product variations or to organize products into categories and tags, it’s a very good idea to have all taxonomy translated.
+If you are using taxonomy for product variations or to organize products into categories and tags, it’s a very good idea to have all the taxonomies translated.

 The products table gives you a summary of all products in your site.
-If you have many products, you will see the in pages and can use the filter on the top of the page and search to reach the exact products you are looking for.
+If you have many products, use the filter on the top of the page and search to reach the exact products you are looking for.
 Each language has its own column with translation status icons.
 They help you find products that are untranslated or need update.
 Click on the Pen icon to edit existing product translations or the Plus icon to translate the product.

 Translating Image Texts